 “When adding an email sign-up to your website, be sure to have the “Join My Mailing List” feature at or near the top of each page of your website.

-When doing an offer through SaveLocal, don’t discount too deeply and set a limit to the total number of deals that could be bought.
-For Smart Coupons, limit the total number that can be claimed.”
+When offering a local deal, don’t discount too deeply and set a limit to the total number that could be bought.”

 – Justin Tryon, Education Development Specialist